Safety Alert: New definition of Port Phillip Heads

 Port Phillip Heads is a "designated hazardous area" as defined in the regulation 101 4(a): the vessel is crossing or attempting to cross an ocean bar or operating within a designated hazardous area.

-Additional safety measures are imposed on vessels in designated hazardous areas, including mandatory PFD wearing.
+Additional safety measures are imposed on vessels in designated hazardous areas, including mandatory lifejacket wearing.

 The following resources provide more information about designated hazardous areas and boating safety: